Please ensure Javascript is enabled for purposes of website accessibility

 • Return policy: Another important page is their return policy, which tells you how they handle refunds or exchanges.

 • Contact information: Anyone can set up an email address, but only legit businesses have their correct domain name.
-It’s likely a scam if you see something like amazon.customer.support@hotmail.com instead of primary@amazon.com.
+It’s likely a scam if you see something like [email protected] instead of [email protected].

 If it all checks out, there’s a high chance you’ve found a reputable site and are safe to click “buy”.
 But if one or more of these features are missing, consider it a red flag.